 Keep in mind that in periods of high demand, there have been shipping delays of up to six weeks.

-Storing Ripple in an exchange wallet
+Must Read: Storing XRP in an exchange wallet

 You also have the option of storing your XRP holdings in a wallet based on a cryptocurrency exchange.
-The main advantage of this approach is that your Ripple will be ready to trade instantly should you ever wish to sell.
+The main advantage of this approach is that your coins will be ready to trade instantly should you ever wish to sell.

 However, storing your funds on an exchange comes with a security risk, as there have been numerous reported examples of exchanges being hacked and customers having their coins stolen.
 There have also been incidences of dodgy exchange operators stealing from their customers, so it’s generally recommended that you set up a secure wallet separately that only you can access.

 If you’re searching for a web wallet you can use to store your XRP holdings, GateHub is well worth a closer look.
 This online wallet supports XRP as well as several other cryptocurrencies, and it allows you to send and receive payments via Ripple, SEPA, international wire and more.